 In an attempt to prevent spreading, doctors can radiate the incision and drainage sites in the weeks following the procedures.
 Studies to test the value of RT to prevent seeding (known as prophylactic radiation) have mixed results.

 Some studies report that radiation effectively prevents seeding, and others find little to no support for the treatment.
 A 1995 study (involving 20 patients who received prophylactic radiation and 20 patients who did not receive any RT) reported that no patients in the radiated group developed tumor nodules, while eight in the untreated group developed such nodules.
 A 2007 study of 61 patients, half of which received prophylactic radiation, reported that eight in the RT group developed nodules, while four in the untreated group developed nodules.
 Of the 12 nodules that developed, only three were reported as painful.

 Experts suggest that inconsistent radiation therapy techniques could explain the mixed results.
 Some European researchers believe that prophylactic radiation should only be performed if a patient develops painful tumor nodules.
-In an exemplary case report, a 71-year old pleural mesothelioma patient developed a tumor along a chest drain site even after receiving prophylactic radiation.
+In an exemplary case report, a 71-year old pleural mesothelioma patient developed a tumor at a chest drain site even after receiving prophylactic radiation.
 Doctors re-treated the site with RT, and complete resolution of the tumor was reported with no recurrence.